 B) Machine tool grip

 D) Two-axle bite for tools.

-It is a vice that allows you to move the position of the knife in different directions without having to unlock it.
+the Vise Knife Maker is a type of vice that allows you to move the position of the knife in different directions without having to unlock it.

-It is very used by American makers but not only and it is easy to build it.
+It is a type of vice very used by American makers but not only and it is easy to build it.

-This one you see in the picture is my project!
+This Vise Knife Maker you see in the image is my project!

 This is a famous Red E Hand vice, very well known and is always ready to face any kind of sealing process.

 Did you ever say, “Would I like to have another hand to keep it?”

 Now you can!